MatthewKennedy/spree_shipstation/README.md

   # ShipStation expects the endpoint to be protected by HTTP Basic Auth.
   # Set the username and password you desire for ShipStation to use.
-  config.username = "smoking_jay_cutler"
+  config.username = "create-a-username"
-  config.password = "my-awesome-password"
+  config.password = "set-a-new-password"

   # Capture payment when ShipStation notifies a shipping label creation.
   # Set this to `true` and `Spree::Configrequire_payment_to_ship` to `false` if you